 Jazz

-Jazz is a music genre originally from New Orleans, in the late 19th and early 20th centuries, with roots from blues, ragtime.
-European harmony and African rhythmic rituals.
-(Wikipedia)
+Jazz is a musical genre that emerged in New Orleans in the late 19th and early 20th centuries.
+It combines elements of blues, ragtime, European harmony and African rhythmic traditions.

 Ukulele Jazz for Beginners (Tutorial)